Our Team

 Charlotte Hall

-Ecologist & GIS Analyst
+Consulting Ecologist & GIS Analyst

 Charlotte holds a Bachelor of Wildlife and Conservation Biology from La Trobe University, with First Class Honours in Urban Landscape Ecology and a Diploma of Conservation and Land Management from Swinburne University.